The progression of your Case through the Court system.

 Assuming the defendant does respond to your Claim, there are 2 possible outcomes:

-(*) If you (an individual) are taking a Company to court, the Claim will be transferred to a County Court local to you.
+(*) One Exception; If you (an individual) are taking a Company to court, the Claim will be transferred to a County Court local to you.

-Both parties are then sent an Allocation Questionnaire from the Court.
+Both parties are then sent a Directions Questionnaire from the Court.
 The purpose of the Questionnaire is to ascertain the complexity of the Claim & Defence, so that it can be allocated (by a Judge) to a Court Track.
-If you are claiming more than £1500, there is an Allocation fee of £40 to be paid at this point, for claims of £1500 or below there is no fee at this stage.

 A Court 'Track' is basically a set of processes / procedures that the Court uses to handle your Claim.
 There are 3 Court Tracks used in the County Court, Claims are allocated to a Track according to their complexity and the amount/value of the Claim being made: